-Fire Incompatibility None known.
+Fire Incompatibility None known

+Fire Incompatibility Note known

 Advice for firefighters

 Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.

 Fire/Explosion Hazard Non combustible.
 Not considered to be a significant fire risk.
 Expansion or decomposition on heating may lead to violent rupture of containers.
 Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
-May emit acrid smoke. carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
+May emit acrid smoke.
+Other decomposition products include: carbon dioxide (CO2) nitrogen oxides (NOx)

 HAZCHEM Not Applicable